 First District Courthouse in Logan.

-Carrillo participated in a virtual hearing in 1st District Court Wednesday morning, appearing by web conference from jail.
-He was previously charged with nine counts of aggravated sexual abuse of a child, a first-degree felony; and two counts of rape of a child, a second-degree felony.
+Miller participated in a virtual hearing in 1st District Court Monday morning, appearing by web conference.
+He was previously charged with rape, a first-degree felony; forcible sexual abuse, a second-degree felony; and lewdness involving a child, a class A misdemeanor.

-Carrillo didn’t speak during Wednesday’s hearing.
-He is currently being held in jail without bail and could face up to life in prison if convicted.
+Miller is currently out of jail on pretrial supervision.
+He could face up to life in prison if convicted.

 Individuals arrested and charged in complaints are presumed innocent unless or until proven guilty beyond a reasonable doubt in court.